protonish/decipher_symbol_recurrence/README.md

-# decipher_symbol_recurrence
+### Code and Data coming soon

-Data described in the paper "Decipherment as Regression: Solving Historical Substitution Ciphers by Learning Symbol Recurrence Relations"
+Data described in the 2023 EACL Findings paper "Decipherment as Regression: Solving Historical Substitution Ciphers by Learning Symbol Recurrence Relations".